michaelawarren/presentation-template/slides.md

 ### The Acyclic Dependencies Principle
 > Allow no cycles in the component dependency graph

-note:
+notes:
 components are a solution to the problem of multiple people working on the same product.
-It
+Clearwater is good at a portion of this.

 ----